armadabjj/armadabjj.github.io/_instructors/Eric Laporte.md

  I trained in other martial arts over the years reaching the level of black belt, but I always had a lingering pull toward ground fighting.
 Twenty years ago, i casually started training in mixed martial arts, giving me my first taste of what would become one of the biggest passions i would ever have.
 In 2012, I finally decided to start learning pure BJJ by enrolling in a school over an hour from home, in Beloeil, under World Champion Lee Villeneuve.
 The moment I put on a gi for the first time, with my brand-new white belt, I instantly fell in love.
 Gradually, I began to step away from the other arts I had been practicing and teaching for years.

  In 2016, while still a blue belt, I opened the first BJJ school in the region, in Cowansville, not only to give myself the chance to spend more time on the mats without driving long distances, but also to begin sharing my passion with others.
-In the years that followed, a friend, who naturally became my coach, joined the team, and we moved the academy to Bromont.
-A few months before COVID, I decided to leave the team and join a school in Granby, where I was able to continue teaching and sharing my passion.
+In the years that followed, a friend, who naturally became my coach, joined the team, and we moved the academy to Bromont under the banner Brazilian Top Team Montérégie.
+A few months before COVID, I decided to leave the team.
+It was there that i joined a school in Granby to continue teaching and sharing my passion.

  Over time, my curiosity evolved into a structured approach.
 Alongside my progression as an athlete, I built a career in continuous improvement, eventually earning my Lean Six Sigma Black Belt certification.
 In my professional life, I work as an analyst and method optimization specialist—an experience that has shaped the way I approach jiu-jitsu: